Open a PDF version to print this topic

 Care of your inhaler

-Clean your inhaler regularly so that the hole at the bottom where the medication comes out does not get blocked, otherwise you will not get the full dose of medication.
+Clean your inhaler regularly so that the hole at the bottom where the medicine comes out does not get blocked.
+Otherwise, you will not get the full dose of medicine.
 You should clean your inhaler every week.

 1. Remove the metal canister from the plastic inhaler.
 It is important that the metal canister does not get wet.